guanyuelee/guanyuelee.github.io/_posts/2021-10-01-how-to-prepare-the-dataset-for-training.md

 About the Database
 =======
 I used the [sqlite3]() as the database for storing the paths of uploaded translations.
+Actually, sqlite3 help me manage the whole data structure for the translations.
+For example, I use the sqlite3 to keep track of the path of sentences and the translations as well.